Articles of “River//Cities Platform” Foundation

 If it results impossible to achieve the goals set by the Foundation or if the financial means or the property of the Foundation are exhausted, the Foundation may be dissolved.

-1. The resolution concerning Foundation dissolution shall be passed by the Board upon its own initiative.
-The resolution must be subsequently approved by the Founders.
+The resolution concerning Foundation dissolution shall be passed by the Board upon its own initiative.

 The property left after the Foundation is dissolved shall be handed over, subject to Article 5 section 4 of the Foundations Act, to the institutions whose activity corresponds to the main goals of the Foundation.
 The relevant institutions shall be indicated by the Board.